AlgyJr/ios_guides/Understanding-Swift.md

 let myTableView = myView as!
 UITableView
 ```

-When defining variables that are initially `nil` but get set soon afterwards and guaranteed not to be nil after that (called **implicitly unwrapped optionals**):
+When defining variables that are initially `nil` but get set soon afterwards and are guaranteed not to be nil after that (called **implicitly unwrapped optionals**):

 ```swift
 let assumedString: String! = "An implicitly unwrapped optional string."